-Scientific Research and Communication MSc is ideal for those looking for a career in research, education and more.
-At Warwick's Chemistry Department you'll gain the necessary English Language skills, expertise in cross-disciplinary research and combine these successfully to various audiences.
+Scientific Research and Communication MSc is ideal for those looking for a career in science, writing or journalism, research, education and more.
+At Warwick's Chemistry Department you'll gain the necessary English Language and writing skills, experience in cutting-edge cross-disciplinary research, helping you to learn how to communicate complicated scientific concepts to various audiences.

 Do you want to become an expert in communicating scientific concepts?
 Whether you are preparing for a career in scientific writing, education or communication, this course is the one for you.
 You will choose from over 50 modules and tailor the course to your specific scientific skills and interests.
 You will enhance your communication and English Language skills, learning to convey advanced technical scientific concepts for journals, classrooms, or the media.